morkonrad/fusion/README.md

-# Cuda based image fusion
+# Image fusion on Jetson TX2

 What is this ?
 --------------